Easy Gluten-Free Pie Crust Recipe

-This gluten-free, dairy-free, egg-free crust is light and delicious.
-The dough is easier to work when it’s rolled out immediately so if you’re making a double-crust pie, prepare the filling first before making the crust.
+This gluten-free pie crust is also dairy-free and egg-free.
+As a gluten-free, dairy-free pie crust, it is light and delicious.
+This gluten-free dough is easier to work when it’s rolled out immediately so if you’re making a double-crust pie, prepare the filling first before making the gluten-free pie crust.
 For a one-crust pie, halve the recipe.

-If you are gluten-free but dairy and eggs are still OK for you, feel free to try this simply gluten-free crust recipe instead!
+If you are gluten-free but dairy and eggs are OK for you, feel free to try this simple gluten-free crust recipe instead!
 But trust us, you'll miss neither the eggs nor milk in the recipe below.

 2 cups gluten-free High-Protein Flour Blend